simonmichael/hledger/doc/DOCS.md

 Changelogs are in `**/CHANGES.md` (one in each package, and one at top level for the project).
 They should ideally be updated continually (at least weekly), in master, taking advantage of fresh memory and context.
 At release time they get some extra polish, and are propagated to the release branch.
-Note once the release branch is created, extra care is needed to keep the changelogs in sync:
-- sync change notes corresponding to any code changes synced between master and release branch
-- sync change note updates between both branches.

 To update changelogs, in master or in a release branch: